joseavr/cheat-sheets/README.md

 My main goal is to become part of a team that can create efficient, valuable, and useful software for the general public.
 I know that entering the field of computer science, with a particular focus on software engineering, will be the key to the success of my personal goals.

 As of today, the courses I take at the University of Maryland is a great first step in achieving my goal.
 Other courses I am currently studying include Mathematics and Business.
 I believe that mathematics is essential for my selected career, and business will help me bring to market the ideas or innovations that I create.

-I am a very hardworking student that studies full time and give training session in my related field.
-I train several students at UMD, and this has allowed me to improve my teaching skills.